minth1468/music-theory-101/README.md

 **[Tritone substitution](https://www.youtube.com/watch?v=aLdqLjA0NHE)**: substituting the V7 chord in a V7-I progression with a bII7 chord.

 - The core of V7-1 progression is the resolution of the tritone existing in V7 (e.g. F, B in G7)
-- The inversion of tritone is still a tritone (e.g. F, B and B, F)
+- The inversion of a tritone is still a tritone (e.g. F, B and B, F)
 - Thus a new dominant 7th based on the inverted tritone (bII7) has the same tension as V7 (e.g. bD7 and G7)
 - Denoted bII7 or bV7/V
   - e.g. Tritone substitution in C major (notice the highlighted tritones)